 This is similar to going to the doctor when you don’t feel well.
 The doctor must ask you questions, poke and prod at you, and get the facts in order to diagnose you.
 It doesn’t always feel great, but when you leave the doctor’s office, you have your answer and you know you are going to feel better.
 You are the doctor here.
 You are simply asking the right questions to understand their problem and then offer your product as a solution.

-Your challenge today is to ask yourself how you are presenting your call to actions in your sales discussions.
-Are you soft closing, are you making them think, or are you helping them identify the pain and ethically telling them you can resolve it?
+Your challenge today is to ask yourself how you are presenting your call to action in your sales discussions.
+Are you soft-closing, are you making them think, or are you helping them identify the pain and ethically telling them you can resolve it?
 If you are asking them if they think they want to solve the problem, shift your methods.